Our Vision

 A detailed article about the Swaffham Prior scheme is here

-Heating Bildeston – Current Status April 2023
+Heating Bildeston – where we were in April 2023

 Heating Bildeston has grown to ten volunteers, all of whom are committed to finding answers to the challenges of the legally binding target of reaching net zero by 2050, the phasing-out of fossil fuel boilers by 2035, rising energy bills and accompanying fuel poverty.
 By coming together as a village, we want healthy warm homes that we can afford to heat while at the same time help solve the climate crisis now facing all generations to come.